Last Update: April 2023

 Food combining rules - How it really works

-Followers of meals combining food regimens accept this as true that while you consume the incorrect meals collectively, your digestion will become impaired.
-As a result, undigested meals are left in your belly and they rot or ferment.
-This condition, they believe is true, can cause contamination and/or weight gain.
-So they designed meal mixtures for weight reduction and higher health.
+Followers of meals combining food regimens accept this as accurate: while you consume the incorrect meals collectively, your digestion will become impaired.
+As a result, undigested meals are left in your belly, and they rot or ferment.

 What to consume in diet food combining

-Below are a few popular meal-combining guidelines that provide you with examples of what sorts of meals you could consume on meals combining food regimens.
-In addition, the meal timing guidelines assist you to recognize how long you must wait among distinctive meal groups, and the quality instances to consume sure meals.
+Below are a few popular meal-combining guidelines that provide examples of what meals you could consume on meal-combining food regimens.
+In addition, the meal timing guidelines assist you in recognizing how long you must wait among distinctive meal groups and the quality times to consume certain meals.

 What meals shouldn't be eaten collectively?

-Per this food regimen, blending protein and carbohydrates is awful news, due to the fact they digest at distinctive rates.
-Technically, this is true: protein is absorbed slower than carbs, which can be the maximum comfort to be had a supply of fuel.
+Per this food regimen, blending protein and carbohydrates is bad news because they are digested at distinctive rates.
+Technically, this is true: protein is absorbed slower than carbs, which can be the maximum comfort of having a fuel supply.

 What is a food combining chart? [meals-combining charts]

-These lovable and without difficulty shareable charts make it clear to see why the meals combining food regimens have taken off on social media.
+These lovable and without difficulty shareable charts make it clear why the meals combining food regimens have taken off on social media.

 Fresh Fruit | Starches | Animal Protein | Nuts & Seeds |